simgowda/Travel-Log/README.md

 ## Slides and Resources

-As per the series, I followed a set of slides, recordings, and attended 6 workshops to complete this project!
+As per the series, I followed a set of slides and recordings, and attended 6 workshops to complete this project!

 Part 1 (10/15) - Intro to HTML/CSS - [Slide Deck](https://acmurl.com/hackschoolfa24-1) - [Code](https://github.com/acmucsd/hackschool-fa24/tree/part1) - [Recording](https://acmurl.com/hackschoolfa24-1-video)